What did these guys to be considered the most famous hackers in history

 Kevin Mitnick aka "The Condor"

-Mitnick is considered one of the most wanted hackers in history.
+Mitnick is considered not only one of the most famous hackers but one of the most wanted in history.
 His career began at the age of 13 by using social engineering to obtain confidential information.

 Three years later, Mitnick was able to access the computer network of DEC (Digital Equipment Corporation) without authorization to copy the software of its operating system.